 Prevailed in grievance arbitration involving the discharge for cause of a thirty-three year SEIU delegate.

-Have served as chief spokeperson and lead negotiator in numerous negotiations that have involved the termination of defined benefit retirement plans.
+Have served as chief spokesperson and lead negotiator in hundreds of negotiations that have involved the termination of defined benefit retirement plans.

 Successfully defended company in labor arbitration against a claim that the Union had the right to take union stewards away from work for Union business without notification to or approval from the company.